KO-SNHU/KO-SNHU.github.io/README.md

 of Computer Science at Southern New Hampshire University, or what we students affectionately call our alma mater, SNHU.
 Over the course of my time here at SNHU, I have obtained two degrees, one in Mathematics and the other in Computer Science.

 # Code Review
+First things first, it is hard to enhance a coding artifact without first knowing where you stand with the existing code.
+In the following video, you can see my play by play walkthrough of hte three existing coding projects as they were when I turned them in as final projects for various classes throughout my Computer Science program.
+In this video I go over the following key criteria to evaluate how well the existing artifacts function and meet modern computer science standards.
+* Structure
+* Documentation
+* Variables
+* Arithmetic Operations
+* Loops and Branches
+* Defensive Programming

 <iframe width="560" height="315" src="https://www.youtube.com/embed/x3H3RENZxw8?si=XqqlE4ZE6HTEMiIP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 # Software Engineering